davidmoreno/rtpmidid/README.md

 ### Importing

-For each found mDNS item, and connections to port 5400 (by default), it creates alsa seq ports which provide the events on those endpoints.
+For each found mDNS item, and connections to port 5004 (by default), it creates alsa seq ports which provide the events on those endpoints.

 For mDNS discovered endpoints, the connection is delayed until the alsa seq connection.

-Also it can conneto to other endpoint by ip and port.
-Right now only at startup but in the future via some other running mechanism, as watching for a config file changes.
+Also it can connect to other endpoints by ip and port.
+Right now it is only possible at but in the future via some other running mechanism, as watching for a config file changes.

 ### Exporting